 For instance, during the screening process, AI technology uses a series of questions in the application stage to determine whether the candidate is a fit.

 While there are many ways AI and automation can simplify the hiring process, it will not completely replace recruiters.
 Candidates still need human interaction.
-The right AI software will help accomplish more in the same amount of time, leaving human talent acquisition professionals to ensure cultural fit and determine the future potential of incoming talent.
+The right AI software, like a recruitment chatbot, will help accomplish more in the same amount of time, leaving human talent acquisition professionals to ensure cultural fit and determine the future potential of incoming talent.

 In fact, recruiters themselves are seeing the positive effects of AI and automation.
 A recent study concluded that half of the recruiters (49%) feel good about the effects of this software on their jobs while more than 80% of executives are “eyeing the peaks” and view AI as a strategic opportunity.
 This is an immense achievement when it comes to finally integrate the use of this helpful technology.
 Why?
 Because, despite the negative opinions circling the industry, AI and automation are NOT the enemy.
 This growing business, which is anticipated to be a $47 billion industry by 2020, is a way to help workers of the world (especially recruiters) work smarter, not harder.